-ENE-23 - Descriptive Geometry
+ENE-23 - Descriptive Geometry (Same as DFT-23)

 Prerequisite: ENE-22 and MAT-36.

 Graphical (drafting) techniques applied to the solutions of vector problems, the development of surfaces as in sheetmetal work, the determination of lines of intersection between surfaces, and the solution of miscellaneous engineering problems involving points, lines, and planes.
 27 hours lecture and 90 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)